 The flour that is contained in raw cookie dough isn’t usually treated to kill germs, such as those that can cause Escherichia coli (E. coli).
 It is these germs that can contaminate the grain whilst still in the field or, for that matter, at any other stage during flour production.
 It is only really the process of cooking the flour that kills the harmful bacteria.

 In 2016 there was a serious E. coli outbreak linked to raw flour, which saw 56 people, across 24 US states, affected.
-No-one who became ill from the flour or flour-based products died, but one victim suffered kidney damage and 16 others were hospitalised.
+No-one who became ill from the flour or flour-based products died, but one victim suffered kidney damage and 16 others were hospitalized.
 A number of these said they had eaten or tasted homemade batter or dough before becoming ill.

 Follow safe food handling practices when baking with flour and other raw ingredients: